The Lion King

 Cast: James Earl Jones, Jeremy Irons, Matthew Broderick, Moira Kelly, Jonathan Taylor Thomas, Robert Guillaume, Rowan Atkinson, Madge Sinclair, Nathan Lane, Ernie Sabella, Whoopi Goldberg, Jim Cummings, Cheech Marin, Nikita Calame, Zoe Leader

-The sun plays a powerful role in symbolizing who the King of the Pridelands truly is.
 As the story begins, the first thing we see is the sunrise, when the subjects of Mufasa’s kingdom journey to Pride Rock to pay homage to their new prince.
 When the animals are bowing to Simba, and honoring the heir apparent to the throne, the sun breaks through the clouds and shines down on Simba, recognizing him as the new heir to the throne, as well.
 The sun did not do that when Scar murdered Mufasa and claimed the throne for himself.
-Mufasa teaches Simba that a king's time, as ruler, rises and falls like the sun, and someday, the sun will set on Mufasa's time as king and rise again, with Simba as the new king.
+Mufasa teaches Simba that a king's time, as ruler rises and falls like the sun, and someday, the sun will set on Mufasa's time as king, and will rise again, with Simba as the new king.
 Mufasa also teaches Simba that everything the sunlight touches is their kingdom, but to never go beyond their borders into the shadowy region, known as the outlands.
 Notice though when Scar is "king" we NEVER see sunlight.
+Scar is always depicted in the shadows, even before he claimed his throne.
+When he reveals his sinister plan, this moment occurs at night.
 The sun did not rise on Scar's reign as the false king of the Pride Lands.
-The sky is always overcast and dark… a sign that Scar is not the true king.
-The sunlight only returns when Simba takes his place as the rightful king.
-And when Simba is returning to the Pridelands, this is the first time we see the sun again and it is only after Simba defeats Scar that life is restored to the Pride Lands.
+Indeed, he took his place on Pride Rock as the false king at night, and throughout his short reign as king, the sky is always overcast and dark… a sure sign that Scar is not the true king.
+The sunlight only returns when the rightful king takes his place on the throne.
+When Simba is embracing his role as the new king, the clouds open to reveal Mufasa's effigy in the stars, and it is only after Simba defeats Scar that life is restored to the Pride Lands.

 One of the predominant themes woven into “The Lion King” is death.
 There are two interpretations of death which are illustrated in the movie: physical death and metaphorical death.

-© 2024 Keriane Kellogg.
+© 2025 Keriane Kellogg.
 All rights reserved.